If there's a reason you can't travel, we'll transfer

 Cambridge is famous for its bicycle friendly road ways so you can take to peddle power with a quick visit to City Cycle Hire.
 Or for a touch more sophistication try a punting stag do and enjoy cocktail hour on the River Cam.

 Cambridge, hallowed seat of learning, birthplace of comedy legends, stately halls of education and endeavour, protector of culture and knowledge...
 "Venimus, vidimus, nos biberunt" We came, we saw, we drank.
 Because despite its No1 preoccupation (sculpting inquisitive minds) Cambridge is a fantastic place to party.
 For years its been visited by the brilliant minds of students who know how to have a good time.
 That makes a Cambridge stag do something a little bit special and the perfect place for you and the boys to "educate" the groom-to-be as to the error of his ways.

 Always look on the bright side of life… Richard Ayoade, Stephen Fry, Sacha Baron Cohen, the Monty Python team, Hugh Laurie, David Mitchell, Robert Webb, Andy Parsons, are just a some of the comedy minds that have helped shape Cambridge into a comedy hotspot for students and stags alike.
 Any Cambridge stag do can be assured of non-stop comedy.
 If not then quite frankly chaps you're doing it wrong.

-As with most university cities there is a massive array of nightlife, great bars, clubs and restaurants to suit every taste and budget to find the suitable place to start roasting the groom because let's face it, that's what the weekend is really all about.
+As with most university cities there is a massive array of great bars, clubs and restaurants to suit every taste and budget, making Cambridge the perfect place for a stag party night out.

 And along with all the spoken laughs at the groom's expense you'll find plenty of opportunity to point and laugh at him as well because a Cambridge stag offers a massive selection of stag activities and some great man challenges for you all to face.